alisaifee/coredis/docs/source/handbook/caching.rst

     use the ``PING`` command to verify if the server is responsive even if no invalidation notifications have been received and if the threshold is breached the in memory cache will be reset and the cache marked unhealthy.

+.. warning:: Instances of :class:`~coredis.cache.TrackingCache` are not meant to be shared between clients directly and if an instance of the class is reused it will raise an error.
+   If you are confident that multiple clients can use the same in-memory cache the :meth:`coredis.cache.TrackingCache.share` method can be used to create a clone that can be safely passed to another client.